Take a look at the most powerful double-cab bakkies currently available in the South African market!

 Volkswagen Amarok 3.0 V6 TDI

-Introduced along with the facelifted Amarok, the new Amarok V6 is a beast of a bakkie.
+The Amarok V6 is a beast of a bakkie.
 Only available as a double-cab, the V6 pushes out 165 kW and 550 Nm of torque.
 There is a further overboost function that lifts power to 180 kW and torque up to 580 Nm making it a formidable offering in the double-cab bakkie market.
 Pricing for the Amarok V6 starts at R720 600 while the range-topping Extreme version is priced at R810 100.

 Toyota Hilux 4.0 V6

-The Toyota Hilux 4.0 V6 is currently the most powerful petrol-powered double-cab bakkie in South Africa, offering a mighty 175 kW, but with only 376 Nm of torque on offer from its naturally aspirated petrol engine.
+The Toyota Hilux 4.0 V6 is currently the most powerful petrol-powered double-cab bakkie in South Africa, offering a mighty 175 kW, but with only 376 Nm of torque on offer from its naturally-aspirated petrol engine.
 A 6-speed automatic transmission is fitted as standard.
 The Hilux V6 is priced from R658 300.

 Ford Ranger 3.2 Double Cab / Mazda BT-50

-The Ford Ranger’s powerful 3.2-litre turbodiesel engine, which also does service in the recently updated Mazda BT-50, offers a heady 147 kW and 470 Nm of torque.
+The Ford Ranger’s powerful 3.2-litre turbodiesel engine, which also does service in Mazda BT-50, offers a heady 147 kW and 470 Nm of torque.
 For both the Ranger and BT-50, this engine is mated to either a 6-speed manual or 6-speed automatic transmission.
 Pricing for the Ford Ranger 3.2 double cab starts at R549 900 with the range-topping Wildtrak auto derivative priced at R655 900.
 The Wildrak automatic is also a finalist in the Leisure Double Cab category of the #CarsAwards powered by WesBank.

 Also see: Extended Test: Ford Ranger 3.2 4x4 Wildtrak [with Video]